 The smart scan feature is best suited for NAS shares having:

-- Files and folders that do not change for a very long period of time, and
+- Files and folders that change infrequently, and

 - Files and folders that are used for archiving data

-When you configure such files and folders for backup, the agent scans all folders specified in the policy.
-Typically, in a NAS share, the number of files and folders configured for backup is very large, and scanning for identifying changes takes a very long time.
-If a particular folder or certain files are not modified for a very long period of time, enabling smart scan can save a lot of time in incremental backups.
-If the smart scan feature is enabled, the agent skips scanning files and folders that are not modified for a long period of time.
+When you configure such files and folders for backup, the agent scans all folders specified in the backup set.
+Typically, in a NAS share, the number of files and folders configured for backup is very large, and scanning for identifying changes takes considerable time.
+If a particular folder or certain files are not modified for a long time, enabling the smart scan can save scanning time during the incremental backups.

 ►I have enabled smart scan, what ACLs will be restored when I restore data in the middle of a month?